sonictl/Tiny_VL6180X/README.md

-# AboutMe
+# AboutMe & Motivations
-    This is a Arduino library for driving the VL6180X range sensor module with the attiny85 micro control unit.
+  This is an Arduino library for driving the VL6180X range sensor module with the [digispark-tiny board](http://digistump.com/products/1) (attiny85 microChip) via I2C protocal.

-# Motivations
-  In order to make the attiny85 microChip drive the VL6108X via i2c protocal, I developed this Arduino repository.

 # Basic notes for Atmel Attiny85
   Attiny 85 and based on whicn the digispark-tiny board is low-cost, most mini-size board that I like to use.